 - BA in Economics, University of Massachusetts-Amherst

-Dr. Hillard has taught at the University of Southern Maine for the past 30 years, and is the Executive Director of USM’s new Food Studies program.
+Dr. Hillard has taught at the University of Southern Maine for the past 30 years.
 He attended the University of Massachusetts-Amherst, receiving a B.A. in 1980 (Summa Cum Laude, Phi Beta Kappa), Master's in Economics in 1986, and a Ph.D in Economics. in 1988.
 He taught at Wellesley College and the University of Massachusetts-Amherst prior to coming to USM.
 He has published widely in the fields of labor relations, labor history and the political economy of labor in academic journals including Labor: Studies in Working Class History of the Americas, Labor History, Review of Radical Political Economics, Advances in Industrial and Labor Relations, Journal of Economic Issues; and Historical Studies in Industrial Relation, and is co-editor with Jonathan Goldstein of Heterodox Macroeconomics: Keynes, Marx, and Globalization (Routledge Press, 2009).
 His essay, “Labor at Mother Warren,” won the Labor History’s “Best Essay, U.S. Topic” prize for 2004; his article “Capitalist Class Agency and the New Deal Order,” co-authored with Richard McIntyre (University of Rhode Island) won the Review of Radical Political Economics Best Essay award for 2013.
 He has also written over 20 op-ed and special essays for The Boston Globe, The Portland Press Herald, Bangor Daily News, The Lewiston Sun-Journal, and The Nation.
 Professor Hillard works actively with the Maine food-based business sector and also actively participates in economic public policy debates on issues affecting Maine working people, including frequent testimony to the Maine legislature.